Free Vaccines

 File Complaints Properly

 If denied free vaccines, contact your HR department first.
 If unresolved, file with the Department of Labor or state health department.
-Simple as that.
+Worth keeping that in mind.

 Frequently Asked Questions